- Have Blood in Stool?

 - Anemia: Sometimes chronic blood loss from hemorrhoids can result in anemia.
 This is a condition in which there are not enough healthy red blood cells in the body.

-- Strangulated Hemorrhoid: This occurs if blood supply to an internal hemorrhoid is cut off, resulting in the hemorrhoid being “strangulated.”
+- Strangulated Hemorrhoid: This occurs if the blood supply to an internal hemorrhoid is cut off, resulting in the hemorrhoid being “strangulated.”
 Such a complication can result in extreme pain.

 - Blood Clot: Sometimes a blood clot can form in a hemorrhoid.
 Although it is not dangerous, it can be very painful and at times, may need to be treated and drained out.